genomicsclass/book/pages/footnotes.md

 ---
 layout: page
-title: Collated footnotes for Data Analysis for Genomics
+title: Footnotes for Data Analysis for Genomics
 ---

 # Week 1